Oracle XML DB provides Oracle Database with native XML support by encompassing both the SQL and XML data models in an interoperable way.

 Oracle XML DB Repository.
 You can store any kind of documents in the repository, including XML documents that are associated with an XML schema that is registered with Oracle XML DB.
 You can access documents in the repository in any of the following ways:

-Any database used for managing XML must be able to persist XML documents.
-Oracle XML DB is capable of much more than this.
-It provides standard database features such as transaction control, data integrity, replication, reliability, availability, security, and scalability, while also allowing for efficient indexing, querying, updating, and searching of XML documents in an XML-centric manner.
+Oracle XML DB provides standard database features such as transaction control, data integrity, replication, reliability, availability, security, and scalability, while also allowing for efficient indexing, querying, updating, and searching of XML documents in an XML-centric manner.

-The hierarchical nature of XML presents the traditional relational database with some challenges:
+The hierarchical nature of XML presents a traditional relational database with some challenges:

 In a relational database, the table-row metaphor locates content.
 Primary-Key Foreign-Key relationships help define the relationships between content.
 Content is accessed and updated using the table-row-column metaphor.